 \subsection{Classification}

-In this part, we will recall from \cite{kaletha2022local} the classification of disconnected reductive groups.
-It is a well-known fact that each connected reductive group has a unique split form, and moreover has a unique quasi-split inner form.
-The same notions can be extended to the disconnected setting, although there turns out to be an additional type, ``translation form'', in the term of \cite{kaletha2022local}.
-We start from extending the notions of ``quasi-split'' and ``split'' groups: \begin{defn} We call $\tilde{G}$ a split disconnected reductive group, if there is an $F$-isomorphism
+Following~\cite{kaletha2022local}, we recall the classification of disconnected reductive groups.
+It is well-known that each connected reductive group has a unique split form and moreover, a unique quasi-split inner form.
+These notions can be extended to the disconnected setting.
+There turns out to be an additional type called \textit{translation form}, in the term of~\cite{kaletha2022local}.

+First, we extend the notions of \textit{quasi-splitness} and \textit{splitness}: \begin{defn} We call $\tilde{G}$ a split disconnected reductive group if there is an $F$-isomorphism

-where $G$ is a split connected reductive group, and $A$ is a (nontrivial) constant group scheme acting on $G$ by preserving some $F$-pinning of it. \end{defn}
+where $G$ is a split connected reductive group, and $A$ is a constant group scheme that acts on $G$ by preserving some $F$-pinning of it. \end{defn}

-\begin{defn} We call $\tilde{G}$ a quasi-split disconnected reductive group, if there is an $F$-isomorphism
+\begin{defn} We call $\tilde{G}$ a quasi-split disconnected reductive group if there is an $F$-isomorphism

-where $G$ is a quasi-split connected reductive group, and $A$ is a (not necessarily constant) finite group scheme acting on $G$ (the action is defined over $F$) and preserving some $F$-pinning of it. \end{defn}
+where $G$ is a quasi-split connected reductive group, and $A$ is a (not necessarily constant) finite group scheme that acts on $G$ (where the action is defined over $F$) and preserves some $F$-pinning of it. \end{defn}

-We note that split disconnected reductive groups can be classified by the root datum of $G$ and the action of $A$ on the root datum.
-It can be immediately seen from the definitions that every disconnected reductive group is a unique form of a split disconnected reductive group.
-Now, to obtain a classification of all disconnected reductive groups, it suffices to classify all the forms of a given split disconnected reductive group $G\rtimes A$.
-Equivalently, it suffices to understand the Galois cohomology ${H}^{1}(\Gamma, \mathrm{Aut}_{\bar{F}}(G \rtimes A))$.
-This leads us to a close examination on the automorphism group $\mathrm{Aut}_{\bar{F}}(G\rtimes A)$ first.
-From now on, we omit the subscript $\bar{F}$ for brevity.
+We note that split disconnected reductive groups can be classified by the root data of $G$ along with the $A$-action on it.
+By definition, each disconnected reductive group has a unique split form.
+To classify all disconnected reductive groups, it suffices to classify the forms of a given split disconnected reductive group $G\rtimes A$.
+Equivalently, we hope to understand the Galois cohomology ${H}^{1}(\Gamma, \mathrm{Aut}_{\bar{F}}(G \rtimes A))$.
+We omit the subscript $\bar{F}$ and simply write $\mathrm{Aut}(G \rtimes A)$ for brevity.